Uncover insights to fuel your marketing ROI with Improvado dashboards

 How To Build A Comprehensive Amazon Ads Dashboard & What Metrics to Include

-Whether you’re a marketer for an Amazon seller or an agency managing the ad spend of multiple Amazon storefronts, understanding Amazon advertising data is critical.
 As many marketers know, Amazon is one of the most competitive online platforms.
-That’s why paying for sponsored ads on product listings is often necessary to stand above the competition.
+That’s why paying for sponsored ads on product listings is often necessary to stand out from the competition.
+Using an Amazon ads dashboard can enhance your efforts to make data-driven decisions about your sponsored listing spend.

 Key Takeaways